Wim Kok: First term (1994–1998)

 (where all aliens must register).
 The goal of this was to oppose illegal residence by excluding illegal aliens from collective provisions such as social security benefits.
 In 1996, compulsory sick pay was entirely privatized, and wage continuation as a percentage of usual wages went down from 75 to 70%, although duration was extended to 52 weeks.
 With the review of a rent allowance, residents of non-self-contained accommodation were no longer entitled to rent subsidy in 1997.
-As noted by one study, “For people with a minimum social benefit and children, purchasing power decreased in the first three years of the cabinet's term of office.
-During the whole cabinet period their purchasing power increased with a meagre two-tenths of a per cent per annum, due to an increase oftwo per cent in the election year (cpb 1998: 22,168–177).”
-Under pressure from the churches and other groupings, however, “the cabinet placed the problem of poverty on the policy agenda.”
+As noted by one study, "For people with a minimum social benefit and children, purchasing power decreased in the first three years of the cabinet's term of office.
+During the whole cabinet period their purchasing power increased with a meagre two-tenths of a per cent per annum, due to an increase of two per cent in the election year (cpb 1998: 22,168–177)."
+Under pressure from the churches and other groupings, however, "the cabinet placed the problem of poverty on the policy agenda."
 Some support was given to financially vulnerable groups, with compensations in the individual rent subsidy for households with children and an income at the level of the social minimum, measures for those elderly with only a general old age pension or a small additional pension, and a higher extra allowance for the first child.
-In addition, before the elections of 1998, “the decreased purchasing power was repaired with 850 million guilders, mainly for people on social benefit.”
+In addition, before the elections of 1998, "the decreased purchasing power was repaired with 850 million guilders, mainly for people on social benefit."